 I stopped by in Dinkelsbühl during a middle age festival, and boy was I overjoyed.
 Not only did I get to live a day in the life of a Bavarian in the middle ages, but I truly understood the history and the background of people in Bavaria.

-The cities in Bavaria are no doubt pretty, but it is the small towns that really make you understand the historic and cultural vibe of the state.
+The cities in Bavaria are no doubt pretty, but it is the small villages in Bavaria that really make you understand the historic and cultural vibe of the state.

 A town that I have not had the pleasure of visiting, but comes highly recommended by locals and foreigners alike.
 Regensburg at the confluence of three rivers, Danube, Naab and Regen, also has a medieval look and feel.